BG3-Community-Library-Team/bg3-community/Tutorials/Items/Treasuretables.md

 This chance will get rolled twice because we pretend the second set with `2 Amount` was chosen.
 So there is a high chance that the additional treasuretable will get rolled twice.

-If you doN't want to deal with chances you can tell the subtable to roll like this: `"1,1"` This means 1 our of 1 times, so basically 100% of the time.
+If you don't want to deal with chances you can tell the subtable to roll like this: `"1,1"` This means 1 out of 1 times, so basically 100% of the time.
 It rolls 1 amount of times over whatever you list underneath.

 You can also add to existing treasuretables via `CanMerge`.
 Lets pretend we want to add an additional 100% dropchance apple to `MyTreasureTable`: